By Anna Ribas, on 24 August 2021

 Make sure you are offering something of value to potential leads so that they are willing to exchange their contact information in return.

 Don’t request too much personal information-an email address is usually enough.
-You need to find the right balance of give and take.
+You need to find the right balance of giving and taking.

 Now, let’s take a look at some methods that can be used to generate lead data.